 First Rover, then Triumph

-Then, a week later the Triumph 2000 was announced, although it did not actually go on sale until 8 January 1964.
-Stanley Markland had already announced that all future STI cars would be badged as Triumphs.
+Then, a week later, the Triumph 2000 was announced, although it did not actually go on sale until 8 January 1964.
+Stanley Markland had already announced that all future Standard-Triumph International cars would be badged as Triumphs.

 On 19 October, Rover announced their financial results.
 The firm reported that profits had been reduced by, ‘expenditure, including interest charges, incurred in connection with the introduction of the new 2000 model.’